Translate

 - SWANA (Southwest Asia and North Africa) Scholars

 Communities will be formed based on student interest.
-If there is not enough interest in a specific cultural and identity learning community, students will be offered a space in the Cross Cultural Scholars Community.
+If there is not enough interest in a specific community, students will be offered a space in the Cross Cultural Scholars Community.
 Regardless of Housing RLC, students are welcome to attend events provided by Student Diversity & Belonging.
+These RLCs are open and available to all, regardless of race, sex, color, ethnicity or national origin.

 Educational Opportunity Program (EOP)